n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.1.md

 - Click **Ctrl + Alt + N** or **Cmd + Option + N** on your keyboard
 - Open the left menu and click on *New* under the Workflow section

-Name this new workflow “Nathan's workflow”.
+Name this new workflow “Nathan's workflow.”

 The first thing you need to do is get data from ABCorp's old data warehouse.

 In the previous chapter, you used a specific action in the app (YCombinator).
-However, not all apps or services have dedicated nodes – like the legacy data warehouse from Nathan's company.
+However, not all apps or services have dedicated nodes, like the legacy data warehouse from Nathan's company.

 Though it's not possible to directly export the data, the data warehouse has a couple of API endpoints.
 That's all we need to access the data using the [***HTTP Request node***](/integrations/builtin/core-nodes/n8n-nodes-base.httprequest/){:target="_blank" .external} in n8n.